Pressure mounts on major tech companies to take tougher line against Russia

 “It’s appropriate for American companies to pick sides in geopolitical conflicts, and this should be an easy call,” tweeted Alex Stamos, Facebook’s former chief security officer and now director of the Stanford Internet Observatory.

-Amid the increased scrutiny, Twitter on Friday tweeted that it was “actively monitoring” for risks associated with Ukraine, and it temporarily paused advertisements in Russia and Ukraine to ensure that ads don’t detract from key information about safety.
+Twitter on Friday tweeted that it was “actively monitoring” for risks associated with Ukraine, and it temporarily paused advertisements in Russia and Ukraine to ensure that ads don’t detract from key information about safety.

-Cameron Njaa, spokesperson for Reddit, which also was singled out by Warner in his call for heightened awareness of Russian propaganda, said the company was “extending resources” to moderators in “affected areas” and working closely with governments and other platforms to "stay on top of any malicious or inauthentic activity.”
+Cameron Njaa, a spokesperson for Reddit, which also was singled out by Warner in his call for heightened awareness of Russian propaganda, said the company was “extending resources” to moderators in “affected areas” and working closely with governments and other platforms to “stay on top of any malicious or inauthentic activity.”

 Late Friday, Meta announced that it would prohibit Russian state media from running ads or monetizing its platform anywhere in the world, and said it would continue applying fact-checking labels to posts from Russian state media.
 Earlier the same day, Nick Clegg, Meta’s head of global affairs, tweeted that Russian authorities had restricted the use of the company’s services after Facebook had labeled and fact-checked posts from four state-owned media organizations.
-Clegg said the Russian authorities had ordered the company to stop the fact-checking and labeling, but that it had refused.
+Clegg said the Russian authorities had ordered the company to stop the fact-checking and labeling but that it had refused.

+“Ordinary Russians are using Meta’s apps to express themselves and organize for action,” Clegg tweeted.
+“We want them to continue to make their voices heard, share what’s happening, and organize through Facebook, Instagram, WhatsApp and Messenger.”

+In a post the same day on Telegram, Russian authorities confirmed that they took measures to partially restrict access to Facebook, in the form of slowing down traffic to the site.
+The censor accused the company of restricting access to four Russian media outlets.

 Alphabet, TikTok and Telegram did not respond to requests for comment.

 Tech companies previously have bowed to pressure from Russia’s Internet censor.
-In September, Apple and Google removed an opposition voting app from their app stores as balloting began in the country’s parliamentary election, after the Russian censorship agency accused the firms of meddling in the country’s political affairs.
+In September, Apple and Google removed an opposition voting app from their app stores as balloting began in the country’s parliamentary election, after the Russian censorship agency accused the firms of interfering in the country’s political affairs.
 The agency threatened fines and possible criminal prosecutions.

-Amid mounting pressure on the platforms, Internet freedom advocates warned that tech platforms are a critical source of independent information for people in Russia, and limiting access to those platforms may leave people with only state propaganda that is inciting the war with Ukraine.
+Internet freedom advocates warned that tech platforms are a critical source of independent information for people in Russia and that limiting access to those platforms may leave people with only state propaganda that is inciting the war with Ukraine.

 “Major tech companies have a responsibility to their Ukrainian and Russian users to respect their rights to freedom of expression and access to information, especially in the time of war and political crisis,” said Natalia Krapiva, the tech legal counsel of Access Now, a nonprofit that advocates for Internet freedom.

-But she said tech companies still need to take precautions to ensure their platforms aren’t abused.
+But she said tech companies still need to take precautions to ensure that their platforms aren’t abused.

-“They do, however, also have responsibility to keep their users safe and identify and respond to any campaigns of disinformation that may result in violence and abuse,” she said.
+“They do, however, also have a responsibility to keep their users safe and identify and respond to any campaigns of disinformation that may result in violence and abuse,” she said.